daggerok/daggerok.github.io/src/blog/2024-ICT-Mentorship-2024/README.md

 ### How To Read Price With Or Without A Bias - April 29, 2024
 [How To Read Price With Or Without A Bias - April 29, 2024](https://www.youtube.com/watch?v=LpdFdIckXqo)

+First think to keep in mind is a Seasonal Tendency.

+We should understand in general on a high level where the Market is moving.

+Usually the Market is moving from a Spring H to Fall L.

+In Spring (Apr to May) there is transition, which is sending the Market lower and going dow into the late Summer into Sep or Oct and as late as the first week of Nov.
+Usually turning point will be in between last week of Aug and the second week of Oct, and it's usually the low of the year...

+Or, what happens if we are in very strong bull market conditions?
+Like we've been for several years now...
+Spring H can be quick and sudden initially, and then it can go and consolidate a little bit and then slowly drift down...
+Or (because now its presidential election year in the US), those Spring Highs down the Fall Lows don't tend to be as crisp or pristine in price.
+It's a little bit muddy.
+And sometimes it can be all rejected, and there is just a short-term drop in the Spring months and then when we get to mid-May or first week of June, boom: we take of, and we start going higher!
+And we don't even try to do anything going lower extremes summer months and/or making a Low in the fall...
+There will be likely Low that forms in the fall, but it's just very strong tendency for the Market to create straightforward Long positions opportunities to see the Market rally, and maybe short-lived.
+But trading in Sep, Oct, and the first two weeks of Nov being a Long holder, looking for Longs, that is like some easiest stuff that you ever do as a trader.

+In this lecture, ICT wanted to talk about an introduction over discussion of type reading.
+Goal is to teach how to determine a Bias.

+ICT said that it's not possible to learn Price Action if we are not looking on a real Price Action, but when it's already happened.
+We should see how candles be forming.

+ICT will tell us what he is doing:
+* every single day
+* on weekends
+* before 8:30am
+* between 8:30a and 9:30am when the equity Market opens
+*

-Wicks == Gaps.
-Our focus on C.E. or upper quadrants if bullish (lower quadrants when bearish).
+Wicks are Gaps.
+Our focus on C.E. or upper quadrants if Bullish (Lower quadrants when Bearish).

 When we have high impact news, we are wait for damage and manipulation.
-Only then, after all retail traders will be stopped out from their seats we are looking for turtle sups or other setups.
+Only then, after all, retail traders will be stopped out from their seats, we are looking for turtle sups or other setups.

-If there are no high impact news, then we can relay on macros (every single trading hour 20 minutes macros): 9:50am-10:10am, 10:50am-11:10am, 1:50pm-2:10pm, 2:50pm-3:10pm and 3:15-3:45 last hour macro
+If there is no high impact news, then we can relay on macros (every single trading hour 20 minutes macro): 9:50am-10:10am, 10:50am-11:10am, 1:50pm-2:10pm, 2:50pm-3:10pm and 3:15-3:45 last hour macro

 If bullish and want to use +OB, then there should be only few down closed candles that we should use only as opportunity to buy.
 If there are a lot of down closed candles, then we either on